datacommonsorg/data/scripts/india_udise/udise_schools_having_computer_available/README.md

 # UDISE+ - Number of Schools having Computer Available by School Category and Management

 ## About the Dataset
-This dataset gives the number of schools that have functional toilet facility.
+This dataset gives the number of schools that have computer available.
 This dataset (Report Id:3109) has count of schools by school level and school management.

 Data is available at State, District, and Block levels.
 Currently, we are importing State and District level data.